 The Black and The White

-A psychological thriller, the ‘elevator pitch’ for The Black and the White might be ‘Cormac McCarthy’s The Road meets Patricia Highsmith’s The Talented Mr Ripley‘.
+Now available to order here The Black and The White is a psychological thriller the ‘elevator pitch’ for which might be ‘Cormac McCarthy’s The Road meets Patricia Highsmith’s The Talented Mr Ripley‘.

 Here’s what Amazon reviewers are saying about the book:

-h the reader is drawn into Martin’s faith, part church-taught, part naïve pagan folklore.
+“The story of their journey is fascinating enough, through forests full of potential perils, fields left abandoned, devastated villages, facing desperation, suspicion, gullibility and greed in the people they meet.
+But even more impressive is the way in which the reader is drawn into Martin’s faith, part church-taught, part naïve pagan folklore.
 He is a wholly convincing Medieval figure at a time when doubts were beginning to eat into long-held certainties.
 Alongside Martin’s faith is a sinister theme that is more timeless: the power of psychological manipulation…” (Suz M – 5 stars)

 “